About Khullip Jeung

 Mr. Jeung is on the faculty of The Juilliard School Pre-College and Mannes College of Music, and Borough of Manhattan Community College (CUNY).
 He was also a visiting artist professor at UMass Amherst for the spring 2019 term.
-From 2005 to 2014, he has also been the music director of the highly acclaimed Good Neighbor Ensemble based in New Jersey.
-Most recently Mr. Jeung has been appointed as music director of the Love Violin USA, a voluntary, non-profit organization dedicated to making a positive difference in the lives of underprivileged children around the world (www.loveviolinusa.org).
+From 2005 to 2014, he has been the music director of the highly acclaimed Good Neighbor Ensemble based in New Jersey and is now the music director of the Love Violin USA, a voluntary, non-profit organization dedicated to making a positive difference in the lives of underprivileged children around the world (www.loveviolinusa.org).
 Mr. Jeung is also the concertmaster of the Classical Notes Philharmonic based in NY that performs regularly in the NY/NJ areas and the United Nations.
 He is a founding member of the BeneSori Quartet which extensively performs in the NY metropolitan area and the President of the BeneSori Music Foundation which he created in 2013.
-During the summers, he has taught at the Maui Summer Music Festival and the Waterville Valley Chamber Music Festival.
-He is also teaching at the Narnia Summer Music Festival in Italy, and the Pacific Music Institute’s Summer Music Program in Hawaii.
-In 2013, founded the 4Strings Music Festival in New York and is also its director.
+During the summers, he has taught at the Maui Summer Music Festival and the Waterville Valley Chamber Music Festival, Narnia Summer Music Festival in Italy, and the Pacific Music Institute’s Summer Music Program in Hawaii.
+In 2013, founded the 4Strings Music Festival in New York in which he is also its director.